 It’s important not to overdo it too early – too much too soon can put strain on their joints.
-The Kennel Club only allows dogs of 18 months or older to compete in agility competitions, though you can start gentle, fun training sessions from around 12 months old according to Your Dog magazine.
+The Kennel Club only allows dogs of 18 months or older to compete in agility competitions, though you can start gentle, fun training sessions from around 12 months old according to ‘Your Dog’ magazine.

-2) Try hydrotherapy.
+Try hydrotherapy.
 It’s a fantastic low-impact way to support your dog’s joints.
 Water provides resistance and builds muscle around the joint, so it is stronger and better supported.

 Consider veterinary acupuncture.
 This is now becoming more popular, and many vets recommend it alongside conventional medication.

 Support their diet with a joint supplement like YuMOVE Dog.
 This will help to aid stiff joints, support joint structure and promote mobility.

 Joint care for working dogs

+Do you share your working life with a canine?
+Whether they’re a sheepdog, sniffer dog, or help you in the field retrieving or flushing, you’ll want to keep them fit for the job.
+Like dogs who are active for fun, working dogs benefit from joint support to keep them on top of their game.
 Start with the basics: great quality food, a comfortable place to rest, and a pre-season fitness routine.
 Then, you can further support your dog’s joints with a supplement such as YuMOVE Working Dog.
-This promotes mobility and joint health and supports digestion so your working dog has more energy and stamina.
+This promotes mobility and joint health and supports digestion, so your working dog has more energy and stamina.
 It’s an extra boost to help them do their best for you every day.

+Old age is when your dog’s joints need a little extra support – and thankfully, there’s a lot you can do to make sure your golden oldie is getting the most from life.
 As your dog gets older, it’s important to keep up their exercise.
 Though older dogs may prefer to take a more sedate pace, daily exercise is vital to maintain a healthy weight and provide a good quality of life.
 From taking frequent, shorter walks to changing the activities you enjoy together, there are lots of ways to keep your senior dog active – we’ve written a whole blog about exercise for older dogs here.

-2) Adapt your walks so your dog still enjoys them; this may mean shorter, more frequent walks or easier terrain.
+Adapt your walks so your dog still enjoys them; this may mean shorter, more frequent walks or easier terrain.

 Senior dogs often suffer from stiffness and could benefit from a joint supplement; try YuMOVE Dog or YuMOVE Plus if your dog is starting to feel stiffer.